 5. What's the benefit of buying your product?

-Now you know what their problem is, you need to make sure your product will help them otherwise that will not work.
+Once you know what their problem is, you need to make sure your product or service will be a concrete help for them otherwise your strategy will not work.
+Will your product ensure an increase in quality or efficiency?

 Can you quantify the return they will make with your product?